A school’s climate is about fostering meaningful relationships among all stakeholders.

 About Leonard Webb

 He offers a unique perspective about the School to Prison Pipeline as well as solutions.
-He spent 19 years as an adjunct professor at Potomac State College of West Virginia University and 27 years with the Federal Bureau of Prisons counseling men.
+He spent 19 years as an adjunct professor at Potomac State College of West Virginia University and 27 years with the Federal Bureau Prisons counseling men.
 He has seen both ends of the pipeline.
 He has seen young people enter his office in prison and people with similar demographics enter his college classroom.
 Leonard supports criminal justice and educational reform but he has learned investing in young people’s “off hours”, building relationships, and supporting SEL (social emotional learning) are pragmatic and consequential ways to end the school to prison pipeline.
 His perspective has been borne from a simple and commonsense insight: if you want to see young people succeed in the classroom, then you need to invest in the relationships and in their lives outside of school.

 Leonard highlights the pressing need for addressing issues of school discipline, building administration/ teacher / parent, and student connections, and nurturing student’s purpose will help end the school to prison pipeline.
 He provides coaching and strategies to young people to break this cycle and focus on academic success and resilience.
 He consults and trains educators with strategies to help them connect with students, focus on student’s strengths, and provide the support that improves behavior rather than relying on discipline.

 Who We Have Served